 Located North of Paddington and east of the downtown core, Kings Cross is another party district for any night owls looking to have some wild and cheap fun.
 There are a ton of cheap restuarants and hostels here, so you’ll find a good mix of both backpackers and locals here.
 The famous World Bar is where most of the action happens (it’s home to cheap drinks and a large dance floor).
 There’s also a ton of cheap restuarants and hostels here too making it one of the cheaper areas of the city.
-If you’re not a backpacker or not looking to party, this probably won’t be the place you want to stay during your visit.
+If you’re not a backpacker or not looking to party, I wouldn’t stay here.

 Best Places to Stay in Kings Cross

 - BUDGET: Hump Backpackers – This is a social hostel where the staff host plenty of fun daily activities to help you meet people (like BBQs, beer pong, and pancake breakfasts).
 There’s free breakfast included, all-day coffee and tea, and different activities each and every night.
-The beds here are quite comfortable, the bathrooms and showers are kept clean, and lockers in each room are huge.
-The hostel is surrounded by lots of restaurants and shops, as well as a few bars, so there’s a bunch of things to do in the area.
+The beds here are quite comfortable, the bathrooms and showers are kept clean, and the lockers in each room are huge.
+The hostel is surrounded by lots of restaurants and shops, as well as a few bars, so there are a bunch of things to do in the area.
 Note: you have to be 18-35 years old to stay here.

 - MID-RANGE: Sydney Potts Point – Boasting a rooftop terrace with views over the city, and located only a 5 minute walk from the rambunctious nightlife of Kings Cross, Sydney Potts Point is the perfect choice for travelers wanting privacy and comfort while still looking to be right next to the action.
 Most of the rooms have kitchenettes, the beds are quite comfy, and the staff can help you organize all sorts of fun tours and day trips!